What is Panic Attack?

 Medication to Treat Panic

 Sometimes people with panic are helped with medications.
 If we find that medication can assist in treatment, we often refer clients to a psychiatrist colleague.
 There are maintenance medications that reduce panic symptoms and attacks.
 There are also short-term medications, which may be temporarily effective in treating panic.
-These are not advised as they are addictive and are less effective than maintenance medications and cognitive behavior therapy.
+These are not advised as they are substance use disorders and are less effective than maintenance medications and cognitive behavior therapy.

 Cognitive behavior therapy can be used alone or in combination with maintenance medications to treat people with panic disorder.